midtst0v/plasma-sound-theme-ion/README.md

-# plasma-sound-theme-ion
-"Ion" KDE Plasma Sound Theme by midtst0v
+# KDE Plasma Sound Theme - Ion
+A custom (incomplete) sound scheme.
+All sounds created using Surge XT and Ableton Live 12.